Teaching and research

 Some of programmes offer the opportunity to study at the University's Malaysia Campus.

 The school benefits from state-of-the-art teaching and research facilities dedicated to the study of biosciences, including:

 Sutton Bonington Campus

-Students also have access to all facilities within The University of Nottingham.
+Students also have access to all facilities within the University of Nottingham.
 The campus is also the location of the School of Veterinary Medicine and Science.
 Altogether there are some 2,000 students on campus, undergraduate and postgraduate, from over 30 countries.
-Environmental Science students are currently based at University Park Campus.
+Environmental Science students are based at University Park Campus.

 Sutton Bonington is an easy bus or car journey to University Park Campus and then to Nottingham City, with free bus service connections between campuses.
 Two other major UK cities, Derby and Leicester are nearby.
 East Midlands International Airport is 7km away, plus there are fast rail links to London close by.

-Agricultural and Environmental Sciences
+Agricultural and environmental sciences